Leunsel/CheatEngineLua/Manifold-Modules/README.md

 - `Manifold.AssemblerCommands` → Registers the Manifold Auto Assembler commands, among them `ManifoldScanModule`, `ManifoldAssert`, `ManifoldPatch`, `ManifoldNop`, `ManifoldInstallDetour`, `ManifoldEmitOriginal` and `ManifoldResolveStatic`
-- `Manifold.Teleporter` → Save and restore 3D positions
+- `Manifold.Teleporter` → Save and restore positions, in as many dimensions as the game has

 ### UI and Themes